 It all started with Ten Famous Serbs, when out of the blue I asked our guide for his top ten.
 Now wherever I go I ask a local for his or her top ten.
 In Luanda Carla helped me with Ten Famous Angolans.
 In Lisbon I had fun with the people at the Concierge Desk at the Marriott.
 They all joined in to give me this list of Ten Famous Portuguese.

 #1 Famous Portuguese

-No question: number one is Cristiano Ronaldo, footballer extraordinaire, but one who did not come home with the 2018 World Cup.
+No question: number one is Cristiano Ronaldo, footballer extraordinaire.
+However, he did not come home with the 2018 World Cup.